Part VI

 - Reach out and claim what you desire, with explicit permission.

-- Watch for theft or entitlement when fear, shame, or scarcity is driving.
+- Be wary of theft or entitlement when fear, shame, or scarcity is driving.

 - Check: “Am I willing to hear ‘No’ without collapsing?”